huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 # $(Trigger)s and $(Animator)s

-Triggers gives a declarative way of creating animations with Fuse.
-At its most basic, triggers represents events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @(Animators) and @(Actions) which are used to animate and manipulate elements as well as interacting with @(JavaScript).
+Triggers provide a declarative way of creating animations with Fuse.
+At their most basic, triggers represents events that are triggered in response to user and/or program input. @(Trigger:Triggers) can contain @(Animators) and @(Actions) which are used to animate and manipulate elements as well as interacting with @(JavaScript).

 $(Trigger)s are @(behavior)s that live on a $(node) or UI $(Element), listen to events and perform animations and $(actions) in response.